 2) Wrong Interpretation of Ideology:

 Misinterpretation of ideology has caused irrevocable damage to the state.
-So far, Pakistan has experienced different ideologies: Islamic state, socialism in 1970, Islamization in the 1980s and moderate Islam from 1990s until now.
+So far, Pakistan has experienced different ideologies: Islamic state, socialism in 1970, Islamization in the 1980s and moderate Islam from the 1990s until now.
 However, she could not define what role Islam has to play in politics and run state-system.
 Therefore, ideology has remained a heatedly debated subject that has created confusion in society.
-Additionally, Pakistan houses too some religious minorities; to impose strict Islamic laws make minorities alienated from the scene.
+Additionally, Pakistan houses too many religious minorities; imposing strict Islamic laws make minorities alienated from the scene.
 So, it has become a hurdle in the way of unity.

 4) Divisive Education System:

 An inclusive education system manifests the future of a nation.
 In Pakistan, however, there are three types of education systems- English medium, Urdu Medium and Madrassa- with a huge difference in their course contents and delivery method.
 Resultantly, it creates a learning gap between children of the same generation and divides it at three different levels.
 When they come to the job market, children from a low education system lag and face discrimination.
 It breeds non-cohesion in society further complicating the process of national unity.

 Ways to promote National Integration:

 1)Provide National Identity and inclusive education system: